-Aside from my academic work, I enjoy playing games with my kids, including tabletop RPGs, board games, card games, and video games.
-I spend the rest of my free time splitting logs, hunting down comedy clips online, and spending too much time thinking about Star Wars lore.
+Aside from my academic work, I enjoy playing games with my family, including tabletop RPGs, board games, card games, and video games.
+I spend the rest of my free time learning Jiujitsu, splitting logs, hunting down comedy clips online, and spending too much time thinking about Star Wars lore.

 My CV can be found here.